GenericPirate/tmux/Contributing.md

 - ([#2484](https://github.com/tmux/tmux/issues/2484)) &
   ([#2776](https://github.com/tmux/tmux/issues/2776)) Popup improvements:

-  - A menu to do things like paste into the popup.
-A key to open the menu would let it handle key bindings also.
-This is complicated to do with the existing menu code because menus are overlays same as popups and there can only be one, so either need to handle the menu in the popup code (and forward to the menu code?) or a way to have multiple overlays.

   - `-e` flag to set environment for popup and `-c` for working directory.

-  - A way to convert a popup into a pane (needs menu first I think).
+  - A way to convert a popup into a pane.

   - Allow focus to be put back to pane while leaving popup open, and back to popup later.
 Problem: what if a pane is completely obscured by popup?